UnknownJoe796/kbuild/README.md

 - How does it work?
     - Go take a look at the [Structure](#structure) section - everything here is a work in progress, however, so we'll see.
 - I want feature X!
     - Excellent!
-Make an issue about it and come discuss it on the Kotlin Slack channel called [#fadle].
+Make an issue about it and come discuss it on the Kotlin Slack channel called [#fadle](https://app.slack.com/client/T09229ZC6/CN0EA5ZNJ).

 ## Principles
 - Minimal - The fewest number of parts that get the job done is best.